cchacons/debox_handles_api_docs/README.md

 ## Blockchain Event Monitoring

-Because DeBox handles are ERC-721 NFTs, every ownership change emits the standard `Transfer` event that all marketplaces and indexers understand.
+Because Triba handles are ERC-721 NFTs, every ownership change emits the standard `Transfer` event that all marketplaces and indexers understand.
 You can monitor these events directly on the blockchain to get real-time notifications for mints, transfers, and burns.

 ### Understanding Transfer Events